-The warm air caressed his face.
-Talon stretched out his wings and glided through the breeze with little effort.
-His long blonde hair waved against his black silk vest.
+Talon stretched out his large wings and glided through the breeze with little effort.
+The warm air caressed his face and brushed his long, dark brown hair against his black silk vest.
 Along his arm, he cradled Darik, palming his son’s tiny chest, careful not to scratch his boy with his own claws.
-Darik’s baby blonde curls bounced with each flap of Talon’s wings.
+Darik’s baby curls bounced with each flap of Talon’s wings.

 Raven flew next to him, keeping a stern eye on their son.
 She was rightly named.
 Long wavy hair, dark as deep night, flicked the small of her back.
 A long sleeve red silk shirt and ankle length pants hugged the curves of her body, like fields of red snapdragons covering gentle rolling hills, while her wings framed her like a beautiful painting.
 Small silver trinkets clinked from the shiny bracelets that wrapped her wrist and ankle.
 She often used her shimmering hazel eyes to persuade Talon to do anything she wanted.

-Talon watched his firstborn enjoy his first flight out but was terrified to drop him.
-Would he take flight or fall like a rock?
+Talon watched his firstborn enjoy his first flight out but was terrified to drop him, questioning whether his boy would take flight or fall like a rock?

 “This is high enough,” Raven cautioned.

-Talon laughed to mask his own fear and said, “All right.”
-He stretched his arm forward, holding Darik perilously over the earth, which looked like a giant mural.
+Talon laughed to mask his own fear and stretched his arm forward, holding Darik perilously over the earth, which looked like a giant mural.
 This height was required because if Darik didn’t take flight, Talon could dive and rescue him.

 Talon was shocked.
-It was rare for Hartons to fly on their first flight out.
-So rare that Darik’s name would be recorded in a book of ace fliers and be remembered forever.
+It was rare for hartons to fly on their first flight out.
+So rare that Darik’s name would be recorded in the book of Ace Fliers and be remembered forever.

 “Oh no,” Raven said.
 “He’s going to be a warrior isn’t he?”

-Extending his wings, Talon skimmed the tips of the trees.
-He tilted his wings back to slow down and surfed up on a warm column of air, hovering in place.
-Darik must have been tired because he veered around and flew into his mother’s arms.
-Raven rained kisses over his chubby cheeks, and he laughed.
+Talon skimmed the tips of the trees and tilted his wings back to slow down and surfed up on a warm column of air, hovering in place.
+Darik veered around, over adjusting his wings back and forth, and careened into his mother’s arms.
+Raven rained kisses over his chubby cheeks as he giggled.
 She joined Talon in the thermal and passed their son to him.
-He buried his nose into Darik’s baby blonde curls.
-Darik smelled so clean and felt so warm.
+He buried his nose into Darik’s warm neck and breathed in his clean scent.
 He was going to grow up to be an amazing man, a warrior, a leader.

 The proud parents decided to go home to get ready for that night’s dinner gathering.
-Talon banked down, and circled his aerie—a cylindrical, wooden dwelling attached to the trunk of a giant tree in the forest canopy, a safe place.
-But way down through the thick branches and plumes of leaves, the forest floor lay hidden deep in darkness, concealing dangers that would frighten the most skilled hunters.
+Talon banked down and circled his aerie—a cylindrical, wooden dwelling attached to the trunk of a giant tree in the forest canopy, a safe place.
+A long way down through the thick branches and plumes of leaves, the forest floor lay hidden deep in the darkness, concealing dangers that would frighten the most skilled hunters.

 Beaming at his son, Talon cooed, “Why are you such a strong little boy?”

-Darik started to whine and pointed at a butterfly flittering about a leaf.
-He loved butterflies.
-Shrieking with excitement, he broke from Talon’s hold and chased it.
-The butterfly evaded Darik’s clumsy attempt to catch it, but he clipped its tissue-like wings with his budding claws.
+Darik started to whine and pointed at a butterfly flittering around a leaf.
+There was something about butterflies that he loved.
+Screeching with excitement, he broke from Talon’s hold and chased it.
+The butterfly evaded Darik’s clumsy attempt to catch it, but he clipped its tissue-like wings with his budding claw.
 And the butterfly fell.
 Darik dove after it.